 O'Brian & Dixon (1976) suggested that red algae were the most sensitive group of macrophytes to oil and dispersant contamination (see Smith, 1968).
 Although Laminaria hyperborea sporelings and gametophytes are intolerant of atrazine (and probably other herbicides) overall they may be relatively tolerant of synthetic chemicals (Holt et al., 1995).
 Laminaria hyperborea survived within >55m from the acidified halogenated effluent discharge polluting Amlwch Bay, Anglesey, albeit at low density.
 These specimens were greater than 5 years of age, suggesting that spores and/or early stages were more intolerant (Hoare & Hiscock, 1974).
-Patella pellucida was excluded from Amlwch Bay by the pollution and the species richness of the holdfast fauna decreased with proximity to the effluent discharge; amphipods were particularly intolerant although polychaetes were the least affected (Hoare & Hiscock, 1974).
+Patella pellucida was excluded from Amlwch

+Bay by the pollution and the species richness of the holdfast fauna decreased with proximity to the effluent discharge; amphipods were particularly intolerant although polychaetes were the least affected (Hoare & Hiscock, 1974).
 The richness of epifauna/flora decreased near the source of the effluent and epiphytes were absent from Laminaria hyperborea stipes within Amlwch Bay.
 The red alga Phyllophora membranifolia was also tolerant of the effluent in Amlwch Bay.
 Smith (1968) also noted that epiphytic and benthic red algae were intolerant of dispersant or oil contamination due to the Torrey Canyon oil spill; only the epiphytes Crytopleura ramosa and Spermothamnion repens and some tufts of Jania rubens survived together with Osmundea pinnatifida, Gigartina pistillata and Phyllophora crispa from the sublittoral fringe.
 Delesseria sanguinea was probably to most intolerant since it was damaged at depths of 6m (Smith, 1968).
-Holt et al. (1995) suggested that Delesseria sanguinea is probably generally sensitive of chemical contamination.
-Although Laminaria hyperborea may be relatively insensitive to synthetic chemical pollution, evidence suggests that grazing gastropods, amphipods and red algae are sensitive.
+Holt et al., (1995) suggested that Delesseria sanguinea is probably generally sensitive to synthetic chemical pollution, evidence suggests that grazing gastropods, amphipods and red algae are sensitive.
 Loss of red algae is likely to reduce the species richness and diversity of the biotope and the understorey may become dominated by encrusting corallines; however, red algae are likely to recover relatively quickly.

+Radionuclide contamination Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR No evidence (NEv) Q: NR A: NR C: NR

+No Evidence

-Radionuclide contamination Not relevant (NR) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not assessed .
-De-oxygenation High High Not sensitive Q: High A: Medium C: High Q: High A: Medium C: High Q: High A: Medium C: High Deduced services and the second large strength and
+Introduction of other substances Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR

+This pressure is Not assessed .

+De-oxygenation High High Not sensitive

 Reduced oxygen concentrations have been shown to inhibiting both photosynthesis and respiration in macroalgae (Kinne, 1977).
 Despite this, macroalgae are thought to buffer the environmental conditions of low oxygen, thereby acting as a refuge for organisms in oxygen depleted regions especially if the oxygen depletion is short-term (Frieder et al., 2012).
 A rapid recovery from a state of low oxygen is expected if the environmental conditions are transient.
-If levels do drop below 4 mg/l negative effects on these organisms can be expected, with adverse effects occurring below 2mg/l (Cole et al., 1999).
+If levels do drop below 4 mg/l negative effects on these organisms can be expected with adverse effects occurring below 2mg/l (Cole et al., 1999).